PitPik/circularjs/documentation/VARRAY.md

 This method walks through the existing `VArray` and changes all the data to values coming from `newModel`.
 So, `newModel` has to be an array.

+When you need to update a model within your component and it already has a subscriber then you can simply replace the existing model by the new one like: `this.myModel = newModel;`

 ### `getElementById(id, fullId)`

 This method is mostly used internally.